Your Lhasa Questions Answered: Permits, Altitude Sickness, and Sacred Sites

 Q: What's the weather like?

 May to October: 10-25°C daytime, strong sun, comfortable.
-November to March: cold but sunny, -5 to 10°C. The sun is intense year-round at altitude.
-Temperature swings of 15°C between day and night are normal.
+November to March: cold but sunny, -5 to 10°C. The sun is intense year-round at altitude, and temperature swings of 15°C between day and night are normal.

-SPF 50+ sunscreen (non-negotiable), UV-blocking sunglasses, lip balm with SPF, layers (warm jacket for evenings even in summer), refillable water bottle, hat, moisturizer (the air is extremely dry).
+SPF 50+ sunscreen (non-negotiable), UV-blocking sunglasses, lip balm with SPF, layers (a warm jacket for evenings even in summer), a refillable water bottle, a hat, and moisturizer (the air is extremely dry).

 Q: Is it safe?